 Trekkers and visitors to the Everest region stay here in the most luxurious accommodation.
 They can enjoy the facility of hot showers, bakeries, cafes, and the internet here.

-Namche Bazaar is the first acclimatisation stop in the Everest region trekking.
-At 3,440 metres, it offers various day tour options for you to acclimatise.
+Namche Bazaar is the first acclimatization stop in the Everest region trekking.
+At 3,440 meters, it offers various day tour options for you to acclimatize.
 Trekkers climb to Hotel Everest View at Syangboche to sightsee Everest, Ama Dablam, Thamserku, Nuptse, and more on a Everest View Trek.
 The hotel's courtyard provides an excellent view of the landscape.

-Another acclimatisation hike includes a trip to Hillary School in Khumjung, followed by a mountain museum.
+Another acclimatization hike includes a trip to Hillary School in Khumjung, followed by a mountain museum.
 A skull of Yeti, various photographs, materials, and ethnic stuff in the museum is worth the visit.

 This monastery was first built in 1923 AD.
 People have renovated the monasteries many times.
-The monastery got into fire in 1989 and was rebuilt with the help of foreign aid and local efforts.
+The monastery caught fire in 1989 and was rebuilt with the help of foreign aid and local efforts.